Skip to 0 minutes and 9 secondsMy name's Alex. I'm Bella. I'm Christina. I'm Freddie Austin. I go to Evendons Primary School, and I'm in Year five.

 Child's view: My world

-Children have to be physically and emotionally in the right place to learn and can easily have good and bad days, just like adults.
+Children have to be physically and emotionally in the right place to learn, but that’s not to say they can’t have good and bad days, just like adults.
 We need to celebrate the fact that children know and understand a lot more than we sometimes give them credit for.

 In this video Alex, Bella, Christina and Freddie from Evendons Primary School, share their thoughts about: